hashicorp/terraform-provider-boundary/website/docs/r/resource_group.html.markdown

 * `description` - The group description.
 * `name` - The group name.
 Defaults to the resource name.
 * `scope_id` - The scope ID in which the resource is created.
 Defaults to the provider's `default_scope` if unset.
+* `member_ids` - Resource IDs for group members, these are most likely boundary users.